SMI/SmiServices/docs/guides/data-loading.md

 _Successful loading of images to the relational database (23 images because it ran two batches in sequence - 1 of 1 and one of 23)._

-Your live tables should have the following (or rough equivellents):
+Your live tables should have the following (or rough equivalents):

 ![Final state of the study level tags](img/FinalStudyTable.png)